RitahNabunje/amplicon_panel/README.md

 # amplicon_panel
-Desigining a panel amplicon based sequencing
+Desigining a panel for amplicon based sequencing